-Frances Abele is Academic Director of the Carleton Centre for Community Innovation.
+Frances Abele is a Senior Research Fellow and former Academic Director of the Carleton Centre for Community Innovation.
 A Professor and former Director of the School of Public Policy and Administration, Dr. Abele’s research interests include Aboriginal-state relations, Aboriginal economic development, northern political economy, and community development and training.
 She is a former Deputy Director of Research for the Royal Commission on Aboriginal Peoples and research fellow at the Institute for Research on Public Policy.
 Current research projects include Aboriginal self-government and the federation; sustainable development in northern Canada, including the definition of new public policy options; the northern social economy; federal northern development policy, and the further development of northern democracy.

 “?ekwe He Naida/Living with Caribou: Reflections on Dene Knowledge and Policy Development in the Context of Crisis” (with Walter Bayha, Ken Caine and Deborah Simmons). book chapter in preparation

 “An Arctic Lens: Circumpolar Research on Regional Economic Development” (with David Muddiman) book chapter in preparation.

 “Responsible Investment in the Canadian Territorial North” (with Joshua Gladstone)